renovate-bot/zw/community/zsh_plugin_standart.md

 2. Plugins: [GitHub search](https://github.com/search?q=%22${ZERO:-${0:%23$ZSH_ARGZERO}}%22&type=Code)

-## 2. Functions Directory - [ functions-directory ]
+## 2. Functions Directory {#funtions-directory}

+> [ functions-directory ]

-Despite that, the current-standard plugins have their main directory added to `$fpath`, a more clean approach is being proposed: that the plugins use a subdirectory called `functions` to store their completions and autoload functions.
+Despite that, the current-standard plugins have their main directory added to `$fpath`, a more clean approach is being proposed:

+that the plugins use a subdirectory called `functions` to store their completions and autoload functions.
 This will allow a much cleaner design of plugins.

 The plugin manager should add such a directory to `$fpath`.

 The lack of support of the current plugin managers can be easily resolved via the [indicator](#indicator):

 ```shell
 if [[ ${zsh_loaded_plugins[-1]} != */kalc && -z ${fpath[(r)${0:h}/functions]} ]] {